 Example 1: Sarah is a brat.
 She is used to getting what she wants and having it within days if not sooner.
-She decides that she wants to try to become an Actor and readily realizes in classes that she has to adjust herself to be more sensitive which she has been trying to do for over a decade.
+She decides that she wants to try to become an Actor.
+She readily realizes in classes that she has to adjust herself to be more sensitive.
+Sarah has been trying to be more sensitive for over a decade.

 Sarah knows how badly she wants to go on a trip and as soon as she starts to think about it a surge comes into her being.
 She can feel the push in her body to be willing to do anything to get what she wants.
 Instead of being pushy she trusts that her inner life is activated.

-The scene starts and relaxes into her Emotional Preparation and pays attention to the other Actor for a entirely different reason of the scene.
-The undercurrent of her Emotional Preparation supports the scene without her doing much more.
-The scene finishes and she knows she has somehow done better rather than just following through demanding what she wanted in her Emotional Preparation.
+The scene starts and she relaxes into her Emotional Preparation.
+At first look it appears she has no extra emotion.
+She pays attention to the other Actor for a entirely.
+Then something activated, the undercurrent of her Emotional Preparation supports the scene.
+Without Sarah doing much more it feels like an icerink or slip and slide with an experience on top of an emotion.
+The scene finishes and she knows she has somehow done something better.
+She chose do do Emotional Preparation rather than just following through demanding.

-If Sarah can achieve a temporary ability to be more effectively stimulated than most can.
+If Sarah can achieve a temporary ability to be more affectively stimulated than most can.